Statistical Inference for H\"usler-Reiss Graphical Models Through Matrix Completions: Statistical inference

-This result provides the first consistent method to estimate the parameters of a \HR{} distribution on a general graph $G=(V,E)$.
+\cref{thm:matrixCompletionConsistent} provides the first consistent estimator of a \HR{} variogram matrix that respects the structure of a general graph $G=(V,E)$.
 Indeed, the only ingredient that is needed is a consistent estimator of $\Gamma$ on the edge set $E$.
 There are many different possibilities for such estimators in the literature.
 A natural and computationally efficient estimator is the empirical variogram \citep{engelke2014, engelke2020a}, which for the \HR{} distributions is the empirical version of the parameter matrix $\Gamma$.
 Other proposals include M-estimators \citep{einmahl2012, einmahl2016, lalancette2021}, proper scoring rules \citep{deFondeville2018} and likelihood methods.
 The latter have the advantage that they can incorporate censoring of components of the data that are not extreme \citep{ledfordTawn1996, wadsworthTawn2014}.
 Pairwise likelihood methods \citep{padoan2010} reduce the high computational cost of censoring.

 In order to guarantee that even for a fixed sample size $n$ there exists a completion, it can be advantageous to start with a consistent estimator $\widehat \Gamma \in \Dcal$ of the entire parameter matrix $\Gamma$.
 Since $\restrictTo{\widehat \Gamma}{G} \in \mathring\Dcal_G$ by definition, \cref{prop:completeGeneral} ensures that